Skip to content

 0.105.0 — June 11, 2026

-A read-only Kanban task board, editable queued messages, richer team metrics, and Fable 5 model support.
+This release adds a read-only Kanban task board, editable queued messages, more team metrics, and Fable 5 model support.

 Watch the walkthrough video